lucylow/Martha_Stewart/README.md

 ## Technical Requirements for Algorithmic Trading

+* Acessing market data
+  * Bloomberg data terminal
+  * Technical and quantitative analysis tools for trading (like Bollinger bands, charts, etc.)

+* Programming languages
+  * Perl, C++, Java, Python are the common ones among the trader community
+* Historical and/or real-time data availability, to backtest their identified strategies
+* Automated access to brokerage/trading accounts usually through Direct Market Access
+  *

+High-speed computers, which need regular and costly hardware upgrades;

+Real-time data feeds, which are required to avoid even a microsecond's delay that may impact profits; and

 Implementing the algorithm using a computer program is the final component of algorithmic trading, accompanied by backtesting (trying out the algorithm on historical periods of past stock-market performance to see if using it would have been profitable).
 The challenge is to transform the identified strategy into an integrated computerized process that has access to a trading account for placing orders.
 The following are the requirements for algorithmic trading:

  Computer-programming knowledge to program the required trading strategy, hired programmers, or pre-made trading software.